Program Highlights

 Accelerated Curriculum

-We understand that students want to get out in the field and start earning an income and practicing.
-The GP@CSULB is an intensive, year-round 19-month curriculum that will get that job done.
+We understand that students want to get out in the field, start earning an income, and practice in their new profession as a registered dietitian nutritionist (RDN).
+The GP@CSULB is an intensive, year-round, 19-month curriculum that will help them do that.

 Curious about what the new program will be like?
-Check out our Curriculum Sneak Peek
+Check out our GP Curriculum Summary

 Focus on Career Success